-'''

 [fold]

-input = I1

-output = 01

-foldby = 1V

-minimum = 2.5V

-maximum = 1.5V

-'''
+input = I1 output = 01 foldby = 1V minimum = 2.5V maximum = 1.5V because they can be CVs of course.
+Try the following patch and send the output 01 to the pitch input of a voice:

 Here any voltage below 2.5 V will be folded up until it is above that value. so 2.4 V will be folded to 3.4 V. Well, you could also argue that because 2.4 V is also above the maximum value it should get folded down instead.
 While that is true, fold behaves asymmetrical here and gives folding up the precedence.